AlexisJehan/DsvMender/README.md

 A Java 11+ library to fix malformed DSV (Delimiter-Separated Values) data automatically.

 ## Introduction
-As many developers you may already had to treat some input data with formats such as _CSV_ or _JSON_.
+As many developers you may already have to treat some input data with formats such as _CSV_ or _JSON_.
 Sometimes that task could become tricky to achieve because some values are not always formatted how they are supposed to be.
 **DSV Mender** is a library that aims to help you in such cases efficiently.
 Basically it collects some features from each valid column of the data independently to find the best solution while handling invalid or missing values.